 ESL CLASSES Part of the reason some women and their children are struggling financially and/or academically is a lack of English skills.
 Many of the women we are fortunate to serve have limited funds, resources, and English skills, and are not able to advocate for themselves or their children.

 We offer ESL (English as a Second Language) Classes to improve the ability to speak, listen, read, and write in English.
 Students are evaluated and placed into one of three different levels based on their abilities.
-Classes are taught by nurturing volunteers using the Ventures curriculum.
-Classes are offered Mondays, Tuesdays, and Thursdays from 9 to 11 am during the fall and spring semesters.
+Classes are taught by nurturing volunteers using the Ventures curriculum and are offered Mondays and Tuesdays from 9 to 11 am during the fall and spring semesters.

 HIGH SCHOOL EQUIVALENCY (HSE) classes are designed for women who do not have a high school diploma or GED.
 This program provides individuals with the knowledge and skills needed to pass the HSE test in the areas of reading, writing, math, science and social studies.
 These on-site classes are run by our partner, Dallas County Community College District.
 DCCCD also provides full-ride scholarships for post-secondary education.